hellcatz/verusProxy/README.md

 # Modify config.json

-Modify the stratumPort and pool parameters as needed
+Modify the stratumPort for listening and pool connection parameters

     "stratumPort": 8000,
     "pool" : {